-Geochemical evaluation of the MPO fines material has historically been undertaken based on samples from individual seams and composite samples representative of the full mining sequence and is described in the MPO EIS (ERM Mitchell McCotter, 1997).
-The results of the combined composite samples indicate that the overall tailings from the MPO's multi-seam mining operation are likely to be non-acid forming (ATC Williams, 2018).
+Geochemical evaluation of the MPO fines material has historically been undertaken based on samples from individual seams and composite samples representative of the full mining sequence and is described in the MPO EIS (ERM Mitchell McCotter, 1997) and the Project EIS (MACH Energy, 2021).
+The results of the combined composite samples indicate that the overall tailings from the MPO's multi-seam mining operation are likely to be non-acid forming (NAF) (ATC Williams, 2018).
+The Geochemistry Assessment (RGS Environmental, 2020) also concluded that the waste rock material generated from the Project would generally be expected to be NAF.

 Further column leach tests indicated elevated salinity levels in leachate which would decrease with time (ATC Williams, 2007; 2018).
 MACH Energy is currently undertaking additional geochemical characterisation work of the fines material with the University of Newcastle as part of an existing research project.
-In addition, the Stage 1 Rehabilitation and Closure Strategy was completed in 2021 (SLR Consulting Australia Pty Ltd [SLR], 2021) which outlines critical controls and considerations for the proposed final landform and cover design of the Stage 1 FEA and confirms that the fines are considered non acid-forming (NAF) and not considered prone to spontaneous combustion.
+In addition, the Stage 1 Rehabilitation and Closure Strategy was completed in 2021 (SLR, 2021) which outlines critical controls and considerations for the proposed final landform and cover design of the Stage 1 FEA and confirms that the fines are considered NAF and not considered prone to spontaneous combustion.
 Controls for final landform of the Stage 1 FEA include capping of both a low permeability clay layer and growth medium layer above the fines.